telerik/xaml-docs/controls/radgridview/row-details/customizing-the-row-details.md

 ---
-title: Customizing the Row Details
+title: Customizing Row Details
-page_title: Customizing the Row Details
+page_title: Customizing Row Details
-description: Customizing the Row Details
+description: Customizing Row Details
 slug: radgridview-row-details-customizing-the-row-details
-tags: customizing,the,row,details
+tags: customizing,row,details
 published: True
 position: 6
 ---

-# Customizing the Row Details
+# Customizing Row Details

 The __Row Details__ are represented by a __DetailsPresenter__ control.
 By default, the __DetailsPresenter__ control is styled according to the current theme.
 Its style includes properties such as __Background__, __BorderBrush__ and others.
 Use the __RowDetailsStyle__ property of the __RadGridView__, if you want to customize its appearance.